judsonlmoore/judsonlmoore.com/_posts/travel/destinations/egypt/2015-11-01-suez-canal-egypt-cruise.md

 In just over 6-months (192 days, to be exact), the Egyptian people provided the full funding for the Suez Canal expansion via bonds.
 Egyptians view the canal's benefit not just from its revenue potential.
 The canal's expansion was also for the creation of future opportunities for economic redundancy, strengthening industry, manufacturing, and the strategic viability of the whole region.

-{% cloudinary /assets/images/2015/11/egypt-suez-canal-005.jpg alt="The Egyptian Presidential Yacht" caption="The Egyptian Presidential Yacht" %}
+{% cloudinary post-image /assets/images/2015/11/egypt-suez-canal-005.jpg alt="The Egyptian Presidential Yacht" caption="The Egyptian Presidential Yacht" %}

 ## They had less time than they thought